-You’re talking about a vocational expert, or VE.
+You’re talking about a vocational expert.
 This person is a specially contracted expert witness who possesses a great deal of knowledge about the current job market.
-The goal of the VE attending your Bellaire SSDI benefits appeal hearing is to determine if you capable of doing any of the following:
+The goal of the vocational expert attending your Social Security disability benefits appeal hearing is to determine if you are capable of doing any of the following:

-- Perform past work in a different way
+- Work you’ve done in the past in a different way

-If the VE agrees that you can no longer perform past work but is of the opinion that you could do a different type of work, they must back up that suggestion with a fair amount of hard information.
-The VE will use the U.S. Department of Labor’s Dictionary of Occupational Titles (DOT) to supply you with:
+If the vocational expert agrees that you can no longer perform past work but is of the opinion that you could do a different type of work, then it is the vocational expert’s duty to back up that suggestion with evidence.

-An experienced Bellaire Social Security lawyer may be able to persuade the VE to dismiss any suggested work in the cross-examination process by asking questions about issues that weren’t raised during initial testimony.
+An experienced Social Security disability lawyer may be able to cross-examine the vocational expert and establish why the vocational expert’s thinking about your ability to perform other types of job is flawed.
 This could significantly help your odds of getting your claim approved at this level of appeal.

 You should consult with a Social Security disability lawyer before your hearing.
 You deserve to go into your hearing prepared and knowing what to expect both from the vocational expert and the administrative law judge.
 To learn more, please contact us by phone or via this website to schedule an initial consultation.
 We also invite you to download a FREE copy of our book, Social Security Disability: What You Need to Know for more information about the Social Security disability process.